Curriculum

 1 unit

-Journal club presentations by first- and second-year students in the Bioinformatics, Biophysics, CCB, and PSPG programs
+Journal club presentations by first- and second-year students in the Biological and Medical Informatics, Biophysics, CCB, and PSPG programs

 Details: QBC Journal Club Requirements